 IPS is a commuter campus where the Washington, DC area provides a dynamic backdrop to the student experience.
 Students are responsible for securing their own housing but there are resources through the Student Services Office to assist.

 Please visit here for more information.

 A variety of student support programs, services and activities are part of the campus services and daily life that seek to enrich the social, spiritual and academic development of the students.
-These are sponsored by the Office of Student Services and the Student Life and Concerns Committee (SLCC).
+These are sponsored by the Office of Student Services and the Student Life Committee (SLC).

 Newman Lecture Series